Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# 15

+Remember, 5 is always half of a ten, anywhere on the line...;)

 # All has been balled

 In exactly 11 places.
 We have toppled empires today unknowingly, that I was just told by God that they had bets against Earth succeeding in